mickeyil/ssx/README.md

 Description
 -----------

 SSX uses consistent colors for the same hostname, so that it is easier to navigate accross different windows with different remote shells.
-No color configuration is required: colors are generated from the hostname's string hash.
+No color configuration is required: colors selection is based on the hash of the hostname string.

 Usage
 -----